KnowFutures — Issue N°1

 Image Four

 Our purpose at MoCX is dedicated to building capacity for innovation across the Ministry.
-In 2024, we hosted three Grey Area Labs; ideation labs that focus on solving specific, multi-sectoral cultural challenges.
+In 2024, we hosted three Grey Area Labs; ideation labs focused on solving specific, multi-sectoral cultural challenges.
 Each lab included 30 participants from within the Ministry and beyond, invited to ideate solutions for challenges within culture and life-long learning, culture and hospitality, and responsible culture.
-The culmination of each lab resulted initial concepts that solve for each challenge, and were then further refined into case studies.
+The culmination of each lab resulted in initial concepts that solve for each challenge, which were then further refined into case studies.

 Image